 He also repeated the steps on the plane right before the jump so the steps were fresh on my mind.

 During the canopy ride, he would also point out what I’m seeing in this majestic view.

 I love how they do the video and stills at Skydive DeLand because a separate videographer actually jumps alongside you to take the action.

 If you got the video and stills package, you’ll be viewing the video at the on-site restaurant and bar, The Perfect Spot.

 Seriously though, skydiving is one of the best experiences you can do in your lifetime.

 It’s not just about doing something extreme.

 You get to see the world’s beauty in a unique perspective which can only be done with skydiving.

-Check out my full skydive video with Skydive DeLand here.
-This will help you see what to expect.
+Watch my full skydiving video with Skydive DeLand so you know what to expect.